qeesung/gitaly/doc/beginners_guide.md

 It is our experience that gitaly-ruby is unsuitable for RPC's that are slow, or that are called with a high frequency.
 It should only be used for:

-- legacy GitLab application code that is too complex or subtle to rewrite in Golang
+- legacy GitLab application code that is too complex or subtle to rewrite in Go
 - prototyping (if you the contributor are uncomfortable writing Golang)

 Note that for any changes to `gitaly-ruby` to be used by GDK, you need to